What Happens If My Florida 3-Day Notice Is Defective?

-It is your right as a Florida Tenant to ensure that you are treated fairly and that the terms of your rental contract are strictly followed.
+It is your right as a Florida Tenant to ensure that you are treated fairly and that the terms of your rental contract are strictly followed by your Landlord.
 While it may seem that a Florida Landlord has complete control over the Landlord/Tenant Relationship, this is not the case.
-As a Florida Tenant, you have rights and Florida Statutes Chapter 83 protect you and clearly state the rights and obligations for both the Florida Tenant and the Florida Landlord.
+As a Florida Tenant, you have rights provided for in your Lease Agreement and the protection of Florida Statutes, Chapter 83 which clearly state the rights and obligations for both the Florida Tenant and the Florida Landlord.

-If you are a Florida Tenant in the State of Florida and have received Defective 3 Day Notice, call the experienced Florida Tenant Attorneys of 954 Eviction Attorneys, PLLC at (954) 323-2529 or visit us at our Coral Springs Florida or our Lantana Florida office locations.
+If you are a Residential Tenant or Commercial Tenant in the State of Florida and have received Defective 3 Day Notice, call the experienced Florida Tenant Lawyers of 954 Eviction Attorneys, PLLC at 954.323.2529 or visit us at our Coral Springs, Florida or our Lantana, Florida office locations.
 Allow 954 Eviction Attorneys, PLLC help protect your Tenant’s rights.